 Situated only 30km from Kuala Lumpur and 36 km from Kuala Lumpur airport is another floating mosque of Malaysia, the AL- Salam Puchong Perdana Mosque of Selangor.
 Built between 2004 and 2006, this mosque sits on the banks of Puchong Perdana Lake.
 The lakeside location of the mosque makes it appear like it’s gliding on the lake water; the major attraction of this mosque is the magnificent golden dome.

 Enjoy an uninterrupted trip to Malaysia with redBus.
-Download the redBus app on your phone for online bus booking or visit the official redBus site to book your tour to Malaysia. redBus is the most trusted online bus booking service in Malaysia, offering multiple options for online bus booking. redBus offers the best Pan Malaysia buses and tour booking service.
+Download the redBus app on your phone for online bus booking or visit the official redBus site to book your tour to Malaysia.
+The platform is the most trusted online bus booking service in Malaysia, offering multiple options for online bus booking.
 Book direct buses from Malaysia airport to Kuala Lumpur, Malaysia airport to Penang, and Kuala Terengganu or from different locations in Malaysia to Kuala Lumpur airport, or any other Malaysia airport.
 Some of the top operators include Sani Express, Mayangsari Express, Transnasional, Perdana Express, etc.